Nobody wants to share their home with mice, cockroaches or other pests. Find out how deal with infestations.

 Treat the nest if you can find it.
 You may be able to locate it by following the trail of ants.
 If you can't reach the nest, treat all entry points to your home (doors, windows, drains).
 The ants should carry the insecticide back to the nest.

 Squirrels can cause damage in your loft or roof spaces.
 They can tear away insulation and damage pipes and items stored in the loft.
 They can chew through cables and wires, causing a risk of fire and electrocution.

 To prevent squirrels getting in, use wire mesh to block any holes and make sure any missing bricks or roof tiles are replaced.
 Crushed up mothballs placed around the loft can also help keep them out.

-Find more from the more from the RSPCA about dealing with squirrels.
+Get more advice from the RSPCA about dealing with squirrels.

 Remember that red squirrels are a legally protected species.
 You can be prosecuted for killing, injuring or capturing a red squirrel or destroying its shelter.
 Grey squirrels are not a legally protected species.